 Travel abroad for treatment with Booking Health

 The patients and their relatives can avoid the difficulty of choosing a foreign clinic and treatment options using the services of Booking Health.
 The employees of Booking Health specialize in all aspects of medical tourism and offer comprehensive help for patients with any stage of stomach cancer, including treatment for stage 4 stomach cancer.
 The company employs qualified doctors and medical coordinators.

 The Booking Health specialists will help you:

-- Select the right clinic with specialization in oncology and gastroenterology
+- Select the right hospital with specialization in oncology and gastroenterology

 - Establish direct communication with your attending physician

 - Familiarize yourself with a preliminary diagnostic or therapeutic program, including stage 4 stomach cancer treatment options

 - Ensure a favorable cost of medical services, exclude overpricing and additional coefficients for foreign patients (saving up to 50%)